Weather Warnings - Severe Weather Warning

 Severe Weather Warning

-for people in the South West and South Coastal forecast districts.
+for people in the Gascoyne and Central Wheat Belt forecast districts.

 The Department of Fire and Emergency Services advises that people should: